An ETH-ansatz-motivated environmental-branch approach to open quantum systems: Introduction

 Open quantum system is one of the most important and widely studied topics in modern physics.
 Measurable properties of such systems, characterized by expectation values of their observables, are given by their reduced density matrices (RDM).
-Due to entanglement of an open system with its environment, its RDM is usually not sufficient to determine its time evolution.
-However, as is known, under an environment as a thermal bath satisfying certain conditions, evolution of the RDM approximately follows a so-called master equation \cite{breuer2002}.
+Due to entanglement of an open system with its environment, its RDM is usually not sufficient for determining its time evolution.
+However, as is known, under an environment such as a thermal bath satisfying certain conditions, evolution of the RDM approximately follows a so-called master equation \cite{breuer2002}.
 Typically, derivation of a master equation, particularly, that of a Lindblad form, is based on certain approximations such as Born approximation and Markov approximation.

-Within the present analytical framework, it is usually difficult to make quantitatively clear dynamic prerequisites that lie behind the Born and Markov approximations.
-From the dynamic perspective, even the concept of quantum thermal bath is hypothetical, since it neglects dynamical correlations that may exist in physical models of practical interest.
-Indeed, in recent years, growing interest has been found for various non-Markovian effects, for example, back-action of the central system on environment and its application in controlling coherence (see, e.g., Refs.\cite{GongJB12,addis2014coherence,roszak2015decoherence, zhang2015role,cakmak2017,guarnieri2018steady}).
+The ordinary analytical framework does not, in a quantitative way, give dynamic justification on applicability of the Born and Markov approximations.
+From the dynamic perspective, even the concept of quantum thermal bath is hypothetical, since it neglects dynamical correlations that may be induced by system-environment interactions.
+Indeed, in recent years, growing interest has been seen in various non-Markovian effects, for example, back-action of the central system on environment and its application in controlling coherence (see, e.g., Refs.\cite{GongJB12,addis2014coherence,roszak2015decoherence, zhang2015role,cakmak2017,guarnieri2018steady}).

-Over the past few decades, it has been found that quantum chaotic systems possess many of the properties typically ascribed to quantum thermal baths \cite{RBC06,Rigol-AiP16,Deutch-RPP18}, especially for systems that satisfy the so-called eigenstate thermalization hypothesis (ETH) ansatz \cite{Rigol-AiP16,Deutch-RPP18,Deutch91,srednicki1994ET,srednicki-JPA96,srednicki1999ETH}.
-For the purpose of studing dynamics of open quantum systems, it is reasonable to expect that taking an environment as a dynamical system that satisfies ETH — particularly, a many-body quantum chaotic system, rather than a hypothetical thermal bath — may be more beneficial.
-Indeed, recent studies have shown that, in the derivation of master equation, ETH ansatz is helpful for arguing validity of the Markov approximation and useful in the calculation of correlation functions \cite{DonvSMGM-PRB25}.
+In the past few decades, it has been found that quantum chaotic systems may possess many of the properties typically ascribed to quantum thermal baths \cite{RBC06,Rigol-AiP16,Deutch-RPP18}, especially for systems that satisfy the so-called eigenstate thermalization hypothesis (ETH) ansatz \cite{Rigol-AiP16,Deutch-RPP18,Deutch91,srednicki1994ET,srednicki-JPA96,srednicki1999ETH}.
+For the purpose of studying dynamics of open quantum systems, it is reasonable to expect that taking an environment as a dynamical system that satisfies ETH — particularly, a many-body quantum chaotic system, rather than a hypothetical thermal bath — may be more beneficial.
+Indeed, recent studies have shown that, in the derivation of master equation, the ETH ansatz is helpful for arguing validity of the Markov approximation and useful in the calculation of correlation functions \cite{DonvSMGM-PRB25}.